Unidentifiable Literary Objects:

 Image credit: Emma Cocker (2017)

-On 29 June 2018, the Critical Poetics Research Group at Nottingham Trent University will host a symposium on the ‘Unidentifiable Literary Object’.
-Speakers include: Clare Connors (University of East Anglia), Marie-Dominique Garnier (University of Paris VIII), Nicholas Royle (University of Sussex), Judith Still (University of Nottingham), Sarah Wood (University of Kent).
-We hope that Hélène Cixous and Eric Prenowitz (University of Leeds) will also be able to join us via Skype.
+On 29 June 2018, the Critical Poetics Research Group at Nottingham Trent University hosted a symposium on the ‘Unidentifiable Literary Object’.
+Speakers included: Clare Connors (University of East Anglia), Marie-Dominique Garnier (University of Paris VIII), Nicholas Royle (University of Sussex), Judith Still (University of Nottingham), Sarah Wood (University of Kent).
+Hélène Cixous and Eric Prenowitz (University of Leeds) will also joined us us via Skype.